softlayer/jumpgate/DRIVERS.rst

 Configuring
 ~~~~~~~~~~~
 Now that we've built a couple drivers, we need to tell the compatibility layer to use them.
-This is done by modifying the babelfish.conf file in the root of the installation directory.
+This is done by modifying the jumpgate.conf file in the root of the installation directory.
 By default, the compatibility layer uses the OpenStack passthrough drivers.
 What we want to do instead is use our drivers for the index and identity.
-Open up the babelfish.conf file and it should look something like this:
+Open up the jumpgate.conf file and it should look something like this:

 .. code-block:: python

     [identity]
-    driver=babelfish.identity.drivers.openstack.identity
+    driver=jumpgate.identity.drivers.openstack.identity

     [compute]
-    driver=babelfish.compute.drivers.openstack.compute
+    driver=jumpgate.compute.drivers.openstack.compute

     [image]
-    driver=babelfish.image.drivers.openstack.image
+    driver=jumpgate.image.drivers.openstack.image

     [block_storage]
-    driver=babelfish.block_storage.drivers.openstack.block_storage
+    driver=jumpgate.block_storage.drivers.openstack.block_storage

     [openstack]
-    driver=babelfish.openstack.drivers.openstack.core
+    driver=jumpgate.openstack.drivers.openstack.core

     [network]
-    driver=babelfish.network.drivers.openstack.network
+    driver=jumpgate.network.drivers.openstack.network

     [shared]
-    driver=babelfish.shared.drivers.openstack.network
+    driver=jumpgate.shared.drivers.openstack.network

 The file is in standard ConfigParser_ format and should be easy to follow.
 All we need to do is replace the driver line for both openstack and identity so that it uses the module path for our drivers instead.